TrevTV/LinuxBionicSymbolExample/README.md

 Built using NDK r21e on Windows 11.

-The library was built with the include batch script which just calls `dotnet restore` and `publish`.
+The library was built with the included batch script which just calls `dotnet restore` and `publish` with the `linux-bionic-arm64` runtime identitifer and some flags.

 The app was built using `gradlew installDebug`.
 The currently included library was built with 9.0.300.